thkukuk/hugo-html5-video/README.md

 without extension.
 In the above example, this could be `src="video1"` or `src="video2"`.
 Additional options to control the appearance are:
+- `caption="Text"` will add the text as caption below the video.
 - `controls="false"` will disable webbroswer's controls, they are by default enabled.
 - `width="xx"`, default is `width="100%"`.
 - `height="yy"` defines the video height, by default this is not set.